Chrismarsh/mesher/docs/source/installation.rst

 Automatic virtualenv activation
 *******************************

-The automatic virtualenv activation provided by ``pyenv-virtualenv`` can make it easier to work with virual environments.
+The automatic virtualenv activation provided by ``pyenv-virtualenv`` can make it easier to work with virtual environments.

 Follow point 2 `here <https://github.com/pyenv/pyenv-virtualenv>`_ to enable this feature.